zifengx/Project-Folder-Manager/README.md

 # Project Folder Manager

-A simple GUI tool to create project folder structures based on a configurable JSON template.
+A simple GUI tool to create project folder structures based on a configurable template.

 ## Features

 - Create a new project folder structure with one click.
-- Configure the folder and file structure via a JSON file (`structure.json`).
+- Configure the folder and txt file structure via a user-friendly GUI (no need to edit JSON).
 - GUI for selecting parent directory and project name.
-- Edit the structure JSON directly from the app (Config menu).
+- Edit the structure and parent directory from the app (top menu).
+- All configuration and structure data are stored in a local SQLite database (`settings.db`).
 - Packaged as a standalone Windows executable.

 ## Usage